nelson8013/MusalaSoftDroneTask/README.md

 # Drone Medication Delivery Service

 ## PREREQUISITES
-- You'll need an API client like Postman or Thnder client.
+- You'll need an API client like Postman or Thunder client.
 - The project is to be run locally.